 “Enter by the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.
 But small is the gate and NARROW THE ROAD that leads to life, and only a few find it" (Mt.
 7:13-14).

 Why I Did Lifestyling Faith

 For instance, is it right to play politics in the family, the church, our ministry, and our social relationships, etc.?
-See, even if politics is no longer a taboo in Christian circles or is inevitable in virtually all aspects of life (as most would say) doesn't mean it’s right and okay to do it.
+See, even if politics is no longer a taboo in all social circles or is inevitable in virtually all aspects of life (as most would say), that doesn't mean it’s right and okay to do it.
 Jesus was a victim of his own family’s and the religious authorities’ political game during his time, and he never once said that it’s okay to follow that social norm or way of life.
 Instead, he says, “Enter by the narrow gate...for narrow is the road that leads to life” (Mt.
 7:13-14).
 And that’s exactly what he did all the way to the cross so that you and I could find hope and life today--his faith matches his lifestyle!